konveyor/enhancements/enhancements/analyzer-k8s-provider/README.md

 ### Test Plan

 Aside from the provider's cluster connection and resource gathering, all the provider's behavior could be tested with mock Kubernetes resources and simplified test rulesets that exercise each capability.
-To permit easy testing of the capabilities, and to make it possible for ruleset authors to test their rules, it needs to be possible to drop in an alternative k8s client (or resource collection abstraction) that is loaded with known resources.
+The offline analysis mechanism provides a way for ruleset authors to rapidly and easily test rulesets against a known set of resources.

 ## Open Questions